tourem/config-preflight/README.md

 ## 🚀 The Solution

-**Configuration Validator** checks everything **immediately**.
+**Config Preflight** checks everything **immediately**.
 It scans your environment, detects all missing placeholders, handles relaxed binding, and gives you a **single, beautiful report** blocking the startup *before* things get messy.

 ### ✨ The "Beautiful Report"